Pétanque: Order of play

+A coin toss is held between the teams at the start of the game.
+The winning team draws/places the circle, and one of its members stands inside and throws the jack to a distance of 6-10 m.
+One member then throws a boule, followed by a member of the opposing team.
+From this point on, the team whose boule is closest to the jack is said to "hold the point," and the opposing team throws the next boule.
+A team's turn ends upon either gaining the point or running out of boules; in the latter case, the opposing team throws all of its remaining boules.

 If at any point the closest boules from each team are equidistant from the jack, then the team that threw the last boule throws again.
-If the boules are still equidistant then the teams play alternately until the tie is broken.
-If the boules are still equidistant at the end of the mène then neither team scores any points.
+If the boules are still equidistant after this throw, then the teams play alternately until the tie is broken.
+If the boules remain equidistant once the end is complete, then neither team scores any points.

-The team that won the end starts the next end.
-A player from the winning team places (or draws) a circle around the jack.
-The player then picks up the jack, stands in the circle, and throws the jack to start the next end.
+The team that wins an end starts the next one.
+A player from the winning team draws/places a circle around the jack, stands inside, and throws the jack to start the end.

 Scoring

 An end is complete when both teams have played all of their boules, or when the jack is knocked out of play (goes "dead").

-If the end finishes in the usual way—with the jack still live and one team with the closest boule—then the team with the closest boule wins the end and scores one point for each of its boules that is closer to the jack than other team's closest boule.
+If an end is complete with the jack still in play ("live"), then the team with the boule nearest to it scores one point for each of its boules that is closer than the opposing team's nearest boule.
+However, neither team scores any points if their closest boules are the same distance from the jack.

-If the jack is live but there is an "equidistant boules" situation at the end of the mène, then neither team scores any points.
-If the jack is dead at the finish of the end, then if one (and only one) team still has boules left to play, that team scores one point for each boule that it still has in hand.
-Otherwise neither team scores any points in the end (like an inning in baseball in which neither team scores any runs).
+If the jack is dead at the completion of an end, and if only one team still has boules to play, then that team scores one point for each unused boule.
+Otherwise, neither team scores.